Amazon Brand Store Best Practices: Lessons Learned from Enterprise Brand Teams

 Amazon Stores Explained

-• Who can create a Store?
-Stores are available for anyone enrolled in the Amazon Brand Registry, as well as vendors, and agencies.
-And while you don’t need to advertise on Amazon to create a Store, that would be a bit like hosting a party without inviting any guests.
-For a Store to be effective, you have to drive traffic to it.
+• Stores are available to anyone enrolled in Amazon Brand Registry, as well as vendors and approved agencies.
+And while you can technically launch a Store without advertising, it’s a bit like hosting a party without sending invites — the best results come when you actively drive traffic to it.

 Ray-Ban’s Amazon Brand Store, designed by IRON Creative.